davidizzle/GSoC-Dagger.jl-Blog/README.md

   <img src="ringbuffer.gif" />
 </p>

+This was implemented locally, but ended up being tabled.
+This idea went through many redesigns and the original design "bitrotted".
+There does not seem to be a clear way to determine when to automatically use this.
+On top of this, in the new redesign with `RemoteChannel` (see more later), tasks are not directly connected anymore — instead using normal ring buffers to connect them to their inputs and outputs.
-This was implemented locally, but ended up being tabled — hence no commits were ever made with this specific change.
-It remains in the to-dos for potential future use.
+A memory-mapped ring buffer's role is now less clear — hence no commits were ever made with this specific change.
+It remains in the to-dos for potential future use or clarification.

 ### 2.4 Graceful cancellation and signal interrupts